 Chronic pain is pain that lasts much longer than would be expected from the original problem or injury.
 When pain becomes chronic, your body may react in several ways.
-Chronic pain may be characterized by abnormalities in brain hormone, low energy, mood disorders, muscle pain, and impaired mental and physical performance.
+Chronic pain may be characterized by abnormalities in brain hormoneS, low energy, mood disorders, muscle pain, and impaired mental and physical performance.
 Chronic pain worsens as neurochemical changes in your body increase your sensitivity to pain.
 Then you begin to have pain in other parts of your body that do not normally hurt.

 Chronic pain can prevent sleep and cause you to awaken frequently at night.
 This lack of sleep results in daytime fatigue and low productivity.
 The ongoing pain will cause additional irritation and make it difficult to deal with others.
 If you have to care for children or work full time, chronic pain may make your life seem too challenging.
 The overwhelming feelings can lead to irritability, depression, and even suicide for those who feel no hope for relief is in sight.